AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Testing/Testing_Tools/README.md

 For performance reasons, [`TestCase`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Testing/Testing_Tools#class-testcase) loads fixtures once for the entire test class, before [`setUpTestData()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Testing/Testing_Tools#classmethod-testcasesetuptestdata), instead of before each test, and it uses transactions to clean the database before each test.
 In any case, you can be certain that the outcome of a test will not be affected by another test or by the order of test execution.

 By default, fixtures are only loaded into the `default` database.
-If you are using multiple databases and set [`TransactionTestCase.databases`](), <!-- below --> fixtures will be loaded into all specified databases.
+If you are using multiple databases and set [`TransactionTestCase.databases`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Testing/Testing_Tools#transactiontestcasedatabase), fixtures will be loaded into all specified databases.

 ### URLconf configuration